 Tamarindo is a beautiful town nestled along Costa Rica’s Pacific Coast.
 It’s a perfect location for a festival like BPM which is set outdoors.

 The festival took place from January 14th-19th, coinciding with the dry season in Costa Rica.
 The weather was hot and dry, which was perfect for a festival like BPM where you are outside most of the day.
-Not to mention the incredible beaches and sunsets, which make an incredible backdrop for dancing the night away.
+Tamarindo is one of the best beach towns in Costa Rica, so it makes an incredible backdrop for the festival.

 Aside from the perfect weather, what makes Tamarindo an ideal destination for the BPM festival is the social atmosphere.
 The town attracts travelers from all over the world, so it has a social and fun atmosphere where you can easily meet people.

 Of the total attendees, only 10% were Costa Rican, with the other 90% coming from countries all over the world!
 I met people from North America, Latin America, Europe, and Asia.
 Many of the attendees came because they had been to previous BPM’s in other locations, which speaks volumes to the festival’s strong reputation.